 - 1. Check that there is sufficient water in the chamber to complete the study.
 Refill the water chamber if necessary. - 2.
-The power switch and the white power pilot light should be on.
+The power switch and the power pilot light should be on.
 The compressor gauge (left side) should indicate a pressure between 17 psi to 40 psi.
 The compressor is most likely not running at this time.
 (The compressor will turn on automatically when pressure drops below 17 psi; the COMPRESSOR pilot light will be on when the compressor is running.) - 3.
 The water chamber gauge (right side) should be at 15 psi or at the specific pressure for your study.
 Readjust the water chamber pressure if necessary to your specific requirement (see Sections 4.2 and 4.3). - 4.
-The motility catheter should be firmly attached to the stopcocks on top of the transducers and all air bubbles should have been flushed out.
+The manometric catheter should be firmly attached to the stopcocks on top of the transducers and all air bubbles should have been flushed out.
 Flush again if necessary in accordance with Section 4.4. - 5.
 Calibrate the recording system if necessary (see instructions from the manufacturer of the chart recorder).
-Make sure that all the tracings are at 0 pressure (baseline position). - 6.
-Run the computer or chart recorder as for a motility study. - 7.
-With the master valve in the OFF position, set the baseline tracing to 0 (Figure 19).
+Make sure that every tracing is at zero pressure (baseline position). - 6.
+Run the computer or chart recorder same as for a motility study such that with the master on/off valve at the OFF position, baseline tracing is set to zero pressure (Figure 19).

-This establishes the static baseline, i.e. the baseline with no infusion taking place.
+This establishes the static baseline, i.e. the baseline with no infusion taking place